 A Million Dollars?

 It’s hard to swallow that having a net worth of a million dollars isn’t enough to make you rich; but if that’s all it takes, there’s an awful lot of rich people in the United States.
-According to Spectrem Group’s survey, there were 8.6 million millionaires in the United States, in 2012.
+According to Spectrem Group’s survey, there were 8.6 million millionaires in the United States.

 A Million Bucks and a House?

-A million dollars, excluding the value of your primary residence, is the minimum amount required to meet the U.S. Securities and Exchange Commission definition of an “accredit investor.”
-This is a useful measure, because it excludes what for most people is their most valuable asset and focuses on more liquid assets, such as stocks, bonds, and investment properties.
+A million dollars, excluding the value of your primary residence, is the minimum amount required to meet the U.S. Securities and Exchange Commission definition of an “accredited investor.”
+This is a useful measure because it excludes what for most people is their most valuable asset and focuses on more liquid assets, such as stocks, bonds, and investment properties.